-- Address the Root Cause – Let’s discover the “why” behind using heroin.
+- Address the Root Cause – Let’s discover the “why” behind using alcohol.

 - A New Life-Style – Being a part of the JVA community teaches a new way of living and helps shift perspectives towards self and the world.

-- The Necessary Tools for Lasting Sobriety – Through education and work experience, students grow the skills they will need to stay sober.
+- The Necessary Tools for Lasting Sobriety – Through education and work experience, students grow the skills they will need to kick the alcohol dependence and stay sober.

 One-Time Intake Fee.
 That’s it.

 No Monthly Fees!
 The John Volken Academy is sponsored by private charitable foundations, friends of the Academy, supporting businesses and government.

 There is a one-time intake fee for the alcohol rehab program, after that the program is free.